Baltimore Ravens Announce Surprising Change To Coaching Staff

 “Greg devised and led our offense to no fewer than 26 historical NFL and franchise achievements.
 He established an identity for our offense.
 We are grateful for Greg’s great work and abilities, and we wish him and his wonderful family the utmost happiness going forward.”

 Greg Roman served as the Ravens offensive coordinator since 2019.
-He was charged with coming up with a scheme that would highlight quarterback Lamar Jackson’s unique skill set.
+He came up with a scheme that highlighted quarterback Lamar Jackson’s unique skill set.
 Jackson was in his second season when Harbaugh hired Roman.

 The Ravens success was immediate.
 As Jackson earned league MVP honors — he was the unanimous selection — Baltimore ranked first in the NFL in points and second in yards.
 In 2020, the Ravens stayed in the top 10 in points.
 It was the first time in franchise history that the team ranked among the top 10 in scoring in consecutive seasons.